Aquabord Solves a Lot of Watercolor Problems

 • The colors remain vibrant and finished paintings may be framed without glass.
 How wonderful is that!

-• The panels are available as a flat, 1/8" thick panel that requires a frame.
+Flat panels are a 1/8" thick panel that needs a frame for display.

 My favorite thing about painting on Aquabord is the beautiful colors.